ryanyuan42/ryanyuan42.github.io/_posts/2020-04-13-svm_python_implementation.markdown

 # Screening Rules

-We can do a screening on the data, i.e., screen out the points that $\alpha_i = 0$, because having them or not will not affect the final solution.
+We can do a screening on the data, i.e., screen out the points that $$\alpha_i = 0$$, because having them or not will not affect the final solution.
 Details can be found [here](http://proceedings.mlr.press/v28/ogawa13b.pdf)

 I chose not to put the code here because I found it not so useful: the points that can be discarded highly depend on the gamma and C the user pick, especially when the upper C and lower C is far away, no data points can be discarded.